Martchus/tageditor/README.md

    and file names are just passed as specified.
 3. The CLI prints all values in UTF-8 encoding (no matter which encoding is actually used in the tag).

-### Windows only
-  * Codepage is set to UTF-8 to ensure *3.* is handled correctly by the terminal.
-So far it seems that this effort just causes weird truncating behaviour in some cases and might prevent pipes/redirections to function.
-One can use MSYS2 terminal to work around this.
-  * All UTF-16 encoded arguments as provided by WinAPI are converted to UTF-8 so *2.* shouldn't cause any trouble.
-  * A workaround to support filenames containing non-ASCII characters (despite the lack of an UTF-8 supporting `std::fstream` under Windows) can be enabled by adding `-DUSE_NATIVE_FILE_BUFFER=ON` to the CMake arguments **when building `c++utilities`**.
-It is *not* sufficient to specify this option only when building `tagparser` or Tag Editor.

 ## Build instructions
 The application depends on [c++utilities](https://github.com/Martchus/cpp-utilities) and [tagparser](https://github.com/Martchus/tagparser) and is built the same way as these libaries.
 For basic instructions checkout the README file of [c++utilities](https://github.com/Martchus/cpp-utilities).
 When the Qt GUI is enabled, Qt and [qtutilities](https://github.com/Martchus/qtutilities) are required, too.